metinsenturk/class-materials/contents/recommendation-systems/README.md

 Similarity is measured by similarity to other users.
 For example, assume there is a person who has already bought a wallet and a computer mouse.
 If another person interested in buying a wallet, this type of recommendation system can recommend a computer mouse.
 It's been in use by many social network companies and e-commerce industry.

+Can further be classified into two sections:

+- **User-based filtering:** Recommend products to a user that similar users have liked.
+- **Item-based filtering:** Recommend products to a user that are similar to another item.

+A good dataset to look for this is [movielens](https://grouplens.org/datasets/movielens/) by University of Minnesota.

 ### Content Based Filtering

 Uses information about the product or service and user's interaction to recommend new product or services.
 Similarity of a product is measured with product attributes.